-Make sure you’ve got time to do this and time to be patient with them.
+Make sure you’ve got time to do this and be patient with them.
 You don’t want to rush them.
-Rather, you want to let them do things at their own pace.
+Instead, you want to let them do things at their own pace.
 (This can also be great bonding time!)

-By doing this every day, you can easily find the areas where your child has the most amount of interest in learning.
+By doing this every day, you can easily find the areas where your child has the most interest in learning.

 What Happens When Interests Aren’t Discovered?

-Not only will finding our children’s interests make learning more fun for children, but it will help them make bigger decisions further down the track.
+Not only will finding our children’s interests make learning more fun for children, but it will help them make more significant decisions further down the track.

 Interest-Based Learning Activities

-In terms of interest-based learning examples, I read one recently that inspired me.
-In it, a teacher noticed a student was struggling with biology; at the same time, she noticed the student loved doing craft.
 So, she made this girl make a craft model of a human cell.
-The child thrived as she made the cell and labeled all the parts on it.
-After the lesson, the student, who didn’t usually enjoy biology was well versed in this particular lesson.
+The child thrived as she made the cell and labeled all its parts.
+After the lesson, the student, who didn’t usually enjoy biology, was well versed in this particular lesson.

 In essence, an interest-based learning activity will be any project that a child is interested in.